-- equipment required: stadiometer for measuring height.
+equipment required: stadiometer for measuring height.

-- procedure: BI uses just a single measurement of height in cm.
-To get the recommended standard weight, you take away 100 from the height in cm.
+procedure: BI uses just a single measurement of height in cm.
+To get the recommended standard weight, you take away 100 from the height in centimeters.
 For example, a man 182 cm tall will have a standard weight of 82 kg.
 For females, the standard weight is 10% less.
 For example, a woman 182 cm tall will have a standard weight of 73.8 kg (0.9 x 82).

-Standard Weight (kg) = Ht (cm) - 100
+Ideal Weight (kg) = Height in cm - 100

-- target population: this simple equation is not commonly used today, but is most accurate for those of moderate size.
+target population: this simple equation is not commonly used today, but is most accurate for those of moderate size.

-- advantages: a simple calculation from a single standard measurement.
+advantages: a simple calculation from a single standard measurement.

-- disadvantages: this is a rough approximation, and not accurate for extremes of height.
+disadvantages: this is a rough approximation, and not accurate for extremes of height.

-- other comments: Other simple measures of body composition, such as skinfolds measures, would be preferable if available.
+other comments: Other simple measures of body composition, such as skinfolds measures, would be preferable if available.

-- references: Mémoires d’anthropologie.
+references: Mémoires d’anthropologie.
 Paris, 1871/1877.

-- about body composition
+- About body composition

-- other body composition tests such as the Ponderal Index.
+- Other body composition tests

 - Videos of Anthropometric Tests